denten-books/plain-text/1-metaphor.md

 reaching its destination, the floating gate, through quantum tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997; @aaron_flash_2002;
 @bez_introduction_2003].
-The everyday inscription---a digital word---comprises
-numerous improbable events at quantum scale.
+In this way, the everyday inscription---a digital word---comprises numerous improbable events at quantum scale.

 What can be said then about the practices of reading and interpretation grounded in such remote physicalities?
 For now, only that they continue to unfold figuratively, removed from the material conditions of knowledge production.
 Metaphor sustains our lives in digital worlds artificially, by analogy with habituated media.
-We already know what to do with paper, the electronic book therefore replicates paper.
+We already know what to do with paper; the electronic book therefore replicates paper.
 Such metaphors dull the discomfort at the point of contact between human and machine.
-They hinder the effort of mastering poetics at the quantum level: the ability to manipulate charges, to draw lattices, to manipulate arrays, and to affect solid states of being.
+They hinder the effort of mastering poetics at the quantum level: the ability to inject electrons, draw lattices, manipulate arrays, affect solid states of being.
 It is tempting to view media ecosystems that host our digital lives as a kind of a natural element like water or air.
 But we should not forget also that computational ecologies are constructed environments.
-They are not governed by the laws of physics, in the same sense that clouds or oceans are.
-They form a part of a massive tactical effort to bring private spaces of inhabitance---think the Home folder on your computer, your family photo album, your digital bookmarks---under the purview of governance.
+They are not governed by the laws of physics in the same sense that clouds or oceans are.
+They form a part of a massive tactical effort to bring private spaces of inhabitance---think the *Home* folder on your computer, your family photo album, your digital bookmarks---under the purview of computational control.
 The simulation encodes political structures that should not be naturalized, lest we succumb to the complacency of technological determinism.
 Our goal in this chapter is to arrest the advance of the metaphor.
 We must begin to separate resemblances from their designations: the apparent shape from a command in the imperative.

 What does it mean to turn a page in a medium that sustains neither turning nor